kimbente/massconserving_aerosols/README.md

 - Each epoch trains over all 5 M training points.

 ## ToDos
-- add relative signal (test of all)
+- add relative signal (test of all) ceteris paribus.
     - remove rows with issue
-- experiment with bias term
+- experiment with bias term.
-- use R^2 as the loss
+- use R^2 as the training loss
+- Check <span style="color:red">R^2 issues</span>
+    - [torch R^2 score](https://pytorch.org/torcheval/main/_modules/torcheval/metrics/functional/regression/r2_score.html) does not correct for zero variance denominators/numerators.
+This blows up the R^2 validation score.
+The order of inputs in pytorch is pred, true.
+    - [sklearn r2_score](https://pytorch.org/torcheval/main/generated/torcheval.metrics.R2Score.html) does do this.
+Note that the order of inputs in sklearn is true, pred.
+- Also <span style="color:red">calculate test loss after final iteration</span>
+- Check <span style="color:red">path for saving the convergences</span>